 Primary Survey: Secondary Survey: If Victim does not respond: Ask the victim what happened Check their airway Ask how they are feeling Look, listen, and feel (breathing) Ask if they feel pain?
 Where?
-Check for circulation Ask what led up to the problem Provide rescue breathing/CPR Ask if they have a condition or if they took / skipped Control any bleeding medication Treat for shock Ask when they last ate If Victim responds: Ask what they last ate Tell then your name Tell them you are a first responder Ask if you can assist Control sever bleeding Determine level of consciousness, awareness and orientation Complete a secondary survey (head to toe body scan) Provide the appropriate first aid Treat for shock Check respiration Check pulse rate Check skin condition Check head and neck for injury Check chest and back for injury Check abdomen for injury Check extremities for injury Perform 5 minute neuro exam if you suspect a scubadiving injury, nervous system injury, or stroke 5 Minute Neurological exam summary: Performed By Whom
+Check for circulation Ask what led up to the problem Provide rescue breathing/CPR Ask if they have a condition or if they took / skipped Control any bleeding medication Treat for shock Ask when they last ate If Victim responds: Tell then your name Tell them you are a first responder Ask if you can assist Control sever bleeding Determine level of consciousness, awareness and orientation Complete a secondary survey (head to toe body scan) Provide the appropriate first aid Ask what they last ate Check respiration Check pulse rate Check skin condition Check head and neck for injury Check chest and back for injury Check abdomen for injury Check extremities for injury Perform 5 minute neuro exam if you suspect a scuba Provide the appropriate first aid Treat for shock diving injury, nervous system injury, or stroke summaries:

+5 Minute Neurological exam